mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Deployment

-After building an app, you might wonder where to put it.
-Toolpad allows you to host your app on any platform of your choice.
-Currently, we don't offer cloud hosting.
-Instead, we suggest self-hosting like how you'd have done for your customer-facing application.

-A Toolpad app is hosted like any other Node.js project.
-You can choose from providers like AWS, Render, Heroku, etc., without hassle.
+You can build your app and deploy it like any other Node.js app, to any hosting provider of your choice (AWS, Render, Railway, Heroku etc.).
+Toolpad does not lock you in to its own cloud hosting.

 ### Collaboration and Sharing

-MUI Toolpad is an ideal tool for teams as it allows collaboration with others through a shared codebase, through established practices like Git.
-We didn't want to reinvent the wheel and wanted to support already accepted ways of code collaboration.
-A Toolpad app is a set of files that can be simply put on a GitHub/GitLab repo and maintained collaboratively.
+A Toolpad app is a set of files that can be simply added to a GitHub/GitLab repo and maintained collaboratively.
+We didn't want to reinvent the wheel when it comes to collaboration for engineers.

 ### Open-Source

 MUI Toolpad is an open-source project, which follows an open-core model.
 It means that the core is going to remain free to use forever.
-We'll add paid features to support advanced use cases in the future.
-We won't put any artificial limits like the number of apps, data connections, components, etc.
+In the future, we may add add paid features to support advanced use cases.
+However, we will not attempt to monetise the project via artificial constraints on usage, such as limits on the number of connections, components or queries.

 The open-source nature of Toolpad also means that it is constantly being updated and improved by the MUI team and the community.
-This ensures that it remains up-to-date with the latest trends and technologies.

 ## Conclusion

-Toolpad is a platform to build behind-the-scenes admin tools that are used for tasks like running marketing campaigns, checking daily data and stats, reporting fraud, updating user records, and more.
-These back office tools are more about function and less about design.
+Toolpad is a platform to build internal tools that are used for tasks like running marketing campaigns, data analysis, monitoring fraud, updating user data, and more.
+These tools often prioritise function over form.

-When building such an app, developers have certain expectations from the tools they use.
-Some prefer the old way of starting from scratch to maintain control over every detail - like if a new button needs to be added in a particular spot with a specific look.
-If they rely on tools like Toolpad, there might be differences in execution but rest assured, it can handle most custom scenarios efficiently.